7max/log4cl/README.md

 As you can see package contains one letter shortcuts for all the log levels, for the lazy amongst us.
 Also note that debug log statement did not produce any output.
-Changing the log level is done like this:
+Changing the log level is easy:

     (log:config :debug)